top of page

 Beth is married to her husband, Richard Perez, who is a theatre professional and writer.
 She has two adult children; Josiah who lives in Michigan and Natalie who is in Oakland.
 Beth enjoys writing, laughing with others, exercising, and watching live theatre, music, and stand-up comedy.
 Pastor Beth uses she/her/hers pronouns.

-Chanelle Ignant, Interim Worship Director
+Chanelle Ignant, Director of Worship

 OCC elders